 12.1.2.1.
 PM Separation Device

 Single cyclonic separators followed by gravimetrical filter holders shall be used for the collection of the PM10 and PM2.5 samples.
-The testing facility shall select cyclonic separators that meet the following specifications:
+The testing facility shall select cyclonic separators following the provisions described below:

-(a) Use commercially available cyclonic separators with cut-off sizes of 10 μm and 2.5 μm for the collection of the PM10 and PM2.5 samples, respectively;
+(a) Commercially available cyclonic separators with cut-off sizes of 10 μm and 2.5 μm for the collection of the PM10 and PM2.5 samples, respectively shall be used;

 (b) The PM10 and PM2.5 cyclones shall fulfill the specifications for the separation efficiency described in Tables 12.1. and 12.2., respectively;